Whose Turn 2023 registration opens soon.

 Want to get started early?
 Registered attendees can participate in the Virtual Flea Market.
 If you don’t sell them all there, or prefer to sell at the con, sign up for the Saturday Flea Market.
 Look for more information in Nov/Dec.

 Demo/Teaching games are set up throughout Whose Turn.
 No sifting through rule books.
 Just sign up and learn from someone that already knows the classic or hot new game you’ve been wanting to try.
 Watch this page of the event system for scheduled Learning Zone games.
-You can even create your own event! (links for 2020 will be updated this fall)
+You can even create your own event! (links for 2023 will be updated soon)

 While Whose Turn is focused on open gaming, in addition to Play To Win, we often throw in a tournament or interesting contest or two.
 What will this year’s surprises be?